University of Pittsburgh School of Social Work

-The University of Pittsburgh School of Social Work, one of the 13 schools and colleges within the University of Pittsburgh, is located in the Oakland section of Pittsburgh, Pennsylvania.
-Its offices are in the world-famous Cathedral of Learning, a forty-story, Gothic style edifice that is the signature building of the university.
+The University of Pittsburgh School of Social Work is the social work school of the University of Pittsburgh.
+Established in 1918, it is located in the Oakland section of Pittsburgh, Pennsylvania.

-The School of Social Work offers bachelor's, master's, and doctoral degrees in social work.
-The master's program at the school is ranked 17th in the nation according to the U.S. News & World Reports Best Social Work Graduate Schools.
-The school's doctoral program Social Work was created in 1945 and is the second oldest social work doctoral program in the nation.
 The school also administers the statewide Child Welfare Education and Research Programs from the Oakland Campus and the Child Welfare Resource Center for the Commonwealth of Pennsylvania in Mechanicsburg, Pennsylvania.

 History

-The School of Social Work at the University of Pittsburgh was formed in 1918 as a division of the university's School of Economics, Department of Sociology.
-As part of the required accreditation process at the time, course work was offered to a cohort of students for one year before the program was first officially accredited in 1919 by the American Association of Schools of Professional Social Work (AASPSW).
-The AASPSW was a predecessor to the Council on Social Work Education (CSWE), the current accreditor of academic social work programs.
+The School of Social Work at the University of Pittsburgh was founded in 1918 as a division of the School of Economics' Department of Sociology.
+In the early stages, coursework was offered to a cohort of students for one year before the program was officially accredited in 1919 by the American Association of Schools of Professional Social Work (AASPSW), a predecessor to the Council on Social Work Education.
 Early curricular emphases were child welfare, mental health, and community building.
 Seventeen faculty offered 19 courses.
-In 1922, the university withdrew its social work program from the AASPSW.
-Though social work courses continued to be offered, the formal social work program was disbanded.
+In 1922, the university withdrew from the AASPSW, and the formal social work program was disbanded, though courses continued.